Looking for some of the best things to do in Banff in the summer?

 Time needed: Depends on the activity chosen.

 For families with young children and seniors, white water rafting might sound too adventurous.
-There are tour companies that offer a relaxing raft float experience on the Bow river, just minutes from Banff downtown.
-Rocky Mountain Raft tours offers a float raft experience on Bow River.
+There are tour companies that offer a relaxing raft float experience on the Bow river, near Canmore, 20 minutes from Banff.

 Time needed: Plan around 2-3 hours for this activity.

-Time needed: Plan 3-4 hours to bike the Banff Legacy trail.
-Longer if you plan to make stops along the way.
+Time needed: Plan 3-4 hours to bike the Banff Legacy Trail.
+It takes longer if you make stops along the way.
 Biking the Banff Legacy Trail is one of the most popular things to do in Banff in summer.

 Via Ferrata is an assisted climbing experience on the cliffs of Mt Norquay with different courses for varied skill levels.
-Its a great way to experience the mountains if you are looking for an adventure.
+It is a great way to experience the mountains during the summer if you are looking for an adventure.

 Time needed: Depends on the activity chosen.